pedroetb/pedroetb-projects-docker-build/README.md

 * **flatten**:

   Obtain a single-level Docker image name from a multi-level source.
 Useful to tag images from GitLab registry (multi-level: *group-name/path/to/project*) to DockerHub (single-level: *username/path-to-project*).
 The output image name can be retrieved as script result or into `TARGET_IMAGE_NAME` environment variable.
+Contains only **definitions** stage.

 ## Usage